 When our first child arrived, we immediatly applied for his passport and when his first baby vaccinations were complete we flew to Italy.

 Travelling as a family is certainly different to our travels pre-kids.
 Be prepared to take a lot more stuff!
 Having a packing checklist for kids stuff can really help.
 If you’re concerned about how to deal with the first flight with kids, check out these toy ideas to keep toddlers entertained on a flight.
-But what we have learned from our travels with Ernie and George is that there are a whole host of benefits that come with travelling as a family.
+But what we have learned from our travels with the kids is that there are a whole host of benefits that come with travelling as a family.

 Here are our top 5 benefits of family travel.

 At home it can feel like we are hamsters in a wheel, spinning faster and faster but never getting anywhere.
 We have routines with the ultimate goal of getting everyone to where they need to be (preferably on time!).
 But these routines don’t allow much time for relaxing and just being with the kids, especially for Ed who has a very long and hectic working week.

 When we’re on holiday, our focus is much more on the kids.
 They love this attention, and it gives them comfort and confidence that we enjoy being with them.
 This is so much more beneficial for them than fleeting conversations at home.
 Stronger bonds are formed with this more focused quality family time.

 Family time with the kids when we are travelling includes building sandcastles, playing any kind of ball game, hide and seek, treasure hunts….the list goes on.